robbrad/UKBinCollectionData/wiki/Councils.md

 - `-u` - UPRN
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

+Note: You will need to use [FindMyAddress](https://www.findmyaddress.co.uk/search) to find the UPRN.

 ---

 ### Bolton Council